 3. Stress in competition

 Competitions often cause stress.
 According to Hall, if you are never stressed, then you will never know your greatest potential.
-“Stress in competition will make you bring out your best potential to win it,” she said.
+“Stress in the competition will make you bring out your best potential to win it,” she said.

 4. Stress at school